stridecolossus/JOVE/doc/blog/part 2 - triangle demo/rendering.commands.md

 }
 ```

-The command interface abstracts invocation of a Vulkan API command in a similar fashion to the destructor interface.
+The command interface abstracts invocation of a Vulkan API command in a similar fashion to the destructor interface we implemented for native handles.

 ## Command Pool